Scientific Methodology

 Data Sources

 - Glasstone, S., & Dolan, P. J. (1977).
-The Effects of Nuclear Weapons (3rd ed.)
+The Effects of Nuclear Weapons (3rd ed.).

-- Federation of American Scientists - Nuclear Weapons Effects Calculator
+- Federation of American Scientists — Nuclear Weapons Effects Calculator.

-- NUKEMAP by Alex Wellerstein - Validation data
+- NUKEMAP by Alex Wellerstein — validation data.

-- Defense Threat Reduction Agency publications
+- Defense Threat Reduction Agency publications.

-- Oak Ridge National Laboratory - Nuclear Weapons FAQ
+- Oak Ridge National Laboratory — Nuclear Weapons FAQ.

 Important Disclaimers

-This simulator provides estimates based on idealized conditions.
+The simulator provides estimates based on idealized conditions.
 Actual effects would vary based on:

 - Terrain and geographic features

-- Weather conditions
+- Weather conditions and atmospheric density

 - Building construction standards